-“Gilles was a really genuine, honest guy, and in fact if he had a weakness he was honest to the point of being naive.
+“In fact if he had a weakness he was honest to the point of being naive.
 He trusted Pironi.
 It would have affected him badly for quite a while, and I say that because very honest, naive people are shocked when something like that happens to them.
 Crooks think that’s the way it should happen.
 If he had not trusted Pironi, could he have avoided that situation?
 Probably.

 “I think at Zolder he was under massive pressure to beat Pironi, who had been faster than him in early qualifying.
 In F1 we all had problems with that sort of situation; I well remember nearly smashing into a TV cameraman at Monaco, because I thought Gilles was quicker than me, but it turned out I had been quicker.
 You’re trying so hard, you get so aggressive.

 “I certainly got angry in a racing car a lot of times.
 You get to the end of practice and are so wound up and wanting to go for it, you do stupid things.
 I don’t know exactly what happened at Zolder, but it seems to me that’s the most likely reason for the accident.
 Gilles took a chance that didn’t pay off.
 He went for a gap that wasn’t there, and he got caught.
 I’ve done it myself, and got away with it.

 “That weekend I was in Monaco, and had just had an operation.
 I got a call from Zolder, I went straight to see his wife, Joanne.
 My wife went to Belgium with her.
 A couple of days later we all went on a Canadian Air Force plane to Montreal for the funeral.